• Skip to primary navigation

 How to store them

-If you’ve tried these no-bake oat squares, let us know how you got on in the comments below.
+If you’ve tried this no-bake oat squares recipe, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.